 Project Based Learning has been my passion for the past 12+ years, creating a PBL school and the LifePractice model we used.
 Working with authentic and engaged learning in all aspects of school and by crossing both the academic and the social continuum, the students, staff, and I created a supremely democratic educational environment.
 Learners of all ages became empowered with a thoughtful voice and truly loved coming to school each day.
 I’m ready to share with you the steps that it took to develop a true community of collaborative learners; staff, students, and parents together.

 What does Ginger do?

 Ginger provides dynamic and hands-on learning for those interested in providing engaging professional learning opportunities for teachers, administrators, parents, and communities.

 - Maker Education

 Ginger’s Short Bio:

 I’m a national consultant & keynote speaker with ESSDACK, a non-profit education service center.
-I inspire and help all levels of educators figure out the in’s and out’s of Project/Problem Based Learning, technology integration, and working with gifted and high-ability learners.
-I’m passionate about helping educators rethink and revision what teaching and learning can be in today’s world.
-There’s nothing better than watching the faces of educators as they watch their own students get excited about learning and doing things that they never thought was possible.
-Because of my background as a learner, teacher, and school leader, I know exactly what that feels like.
-It’s the most awesome thing in the world…because in that moment, everything is possible and we want to do it again.
+I bring high energy and excitement to my work to inspire educators to think differently about kids and learning.
+My carefully-crafted workshops help all levels of educators figure out the tough daily work of Project/Problem Based Learning, makerspaces in schools, technology integration, and working with gifted & high-ability learners.
+I’m deeply passionate about helping educators rethink and revision what teaching and learning can be in today’s (and tomorrow’s) world.

 A little more…